Are Cane Corso Hyper? (Explained!)

 Are Cane Corso Hyper

-Are Cane Corso hyper?
 Cane Corso’s are high-energy dogs and are considered to be hyperactive when they are puppies.
 However, as they grow old and gain more weight, they tend to calm down.
 Also, introducing obedience training while your Cane Corso is still a young puppy will contribute a great deal to building self-control.

-The Cane Corso was originally bred as working dogs and has a lot of energy and drive.
+The Cane Corso was originally bred as a working dog and has a lot of energy and drive.
 However, it’s been a long time since someone has used this dog as a working dog.
 Nowadays, the Cane Corso’s are a choice for many families that live in apartments, far away from livestock.

-Truth be told, Cane Corso’s are not a suitable choice for families that don’t go out.
+Truth be told, Cane Corso’s is not a suitable choice for families that don’t go out.
 If you sit all day inside the house, your dog might become hyper as they will not know what to do with the energy they have.
 They require a certain amount of exercise throughout the day in order to get exhausted.

 If you find out that your Cane Corso is hyper for no reason, you might want to increase physical activity as it can reduce this problem.
 Hyper dogs tend to channel the extra energy into chewing and destroying things around the house.